oscarbreiner/Deep-Learning-Based-Space-Debris-Classification/README.md

 Overall, this research thesis highlights the potential of deep learning for classifying radar targets, improving the surveillance of space debris and improving the safety of space op- erations.
 It showcases the application of space-borne radar systems and emphasizes the capabilities of deep learning models in processing complex radar signals.

+## How to use code

+Using Pytorch Lightning framework and hydra to read hyperparameter from config files. logging on wandb and slurm for server

+### Run on GPU cluster using slurm:

+...

+### Run locally

+...